burkisilin/Ciceksepeti-Bootcamp-Bitirme-Projesi/README.md

 # Scenario 1

-- Extraction of manual test cases for the https://www.mizu.com/login page. 👌
+- Writing of manual test cases for the https://www.mizu.com/login page. 👌

 - Checking the responsive item loading by checking if it can bring 60 products for the first 10 pages as you scroll down on https://www.mizu.com/flowers. ✌️